 PATCHES Paediatrics delivers child development and early intervention services to hard-to-reach children and young people.
 Their clinicians provide diagnostic services for a range of neurodevelopment conditions and disabilities, with specialist expertise in Foetal Alcohol Spectrum Disorders (FASD) diagnosis and therapy/support.

 School of Psychological Science

 The School of Psychological Science centres on the teaching and research of mental processes.

 The clinical psychology and clinical neuropsychology research group is focused on improving the quality of life for those impacted by brain and mental disorders.

 Nationally recognised clinician and leading researcher changing lives by breaking down the barriers of cognitive disorders

 Professor Romola Bucks

-Professor Romola Bucks is Head of the School of Psychological Science and investigates cognitive disorders related to the process of ageing.
+Professor Romola Bucks is an award winning researcher whose research investigates cognitive disorders related to the process of ageing.

 Contact us if you feel we can assist you.
 We can then send you additional information and forms which need to be completed and sent back so we can arrange your first session.